SotKarn/PostApp/README.md

 In addition, from the PostFragment you can create a new post by pressing the floatingActionButton, where you navigate to Fragment (CreatePostFragment).

 ### Libraries
-Persisting data: Room v2.2.5
+Persisting data: Room v2.2.5 <br>
-HTTP Client: Retrofit v2.9.0
+HTTP Client: Retrofit v2.9.0 <br>
-Dependency Injection: Dagger-Hilt v2.38.1
+Dependency Injection: Dagger-Hilt v2.38.1 <br>